-- Following that, fill the Convocation form on the ASC website and submit it in the Academic Office.
+- Following that, fill the Convo form on the ASC website and submit it in the ACAD office.
 People who are not in the institute can scan the same and submit it.

-- Finally, if you’re not going to be in the institute during the 1st week of August, then have someone else take the Uttariya for you after producing the cash receipt of the Convocation form.
+- Finally, if you’re not going to be in the Insti during the 1st week of August, then have someone else take the Uttariya for you after producing the cash receipt of Convo form.
 Scanned copy also will work.